abhishekdipu/notes-redux/notes/3_redux_with_react/6. Action payload/info.md

 ## Action payload

-## Secnario:
+## Scenario:

-- earlier Scenario : on click of a button "buycake" we were dispatching action to buyCake
+- earlier Scenario : on click of a button "buyCake" we were dispatching action to buyCake
 - current Scenario : we also want to pass the quantity(noOfCake) to buy.

 ## Steps : how to send cakeCount payload from UI to reducer?